nadim365/EECS3221_Porject_CPU/README.md

     Average turnaround time = 333.20
     Average response time = 306.40

-**Note:** For each algorithm, the format of the output should be exactly as above.
+**Note 1:** For each algorithm, the format of the output should be exactly as above.

+**Note 2:** Here we don't provide the correct outputs for other algorithms which is intentional as it will deepen your understaning of the way these algorithm work.

 ## Deliverables